Cognigy/Documentation/docs/en/docs/ai/tools/interaction-panel/interaction-panel.md

 If enabled, the Virtual Agent will speak to you through the browser's Text to Speech functionality.

 ##### Expert Mode
-If enabled, the Interaction Panel will display additional information about the flow execution, like intents that were triggered, intent score, name of the flow that was triggered etc.
+If enabled, the Interaction Panel will display additional information about the Flow execution, like intents that were triggered, intent score, name of the Flow that was triggered etc.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/interaction-panel-chat-tab-expert-mode.png" width="100%" />